 Oh, and it’s super easy to use.

-The good news is that it kills any bacteria, or viruses and is usually safer to drink.
-The bad news is chlorine isn’t the best thing for you.
+The good news is that it kills any bacteria or viruses and is usually safer to drink.
+The bad news is that chlorine isn’t the best thing for you.

 The good news is that there is NO chlorine in the water in Peru.
 The bad news is that it’s not good to drink.